- If you have a brother, watch the game's opening at your own risk.

 - The bad ending where you kill your friends and your own brother.
 Jason really has gone down the rabbit hole.

-The good ending for that matter also has Dennis breaking in a full aversion to Manly Tears over his accidental killing of Citra.
-The screen fades out to the sound of him begging her to Please Wake Up
+- The good ending has Dennis breaking in a full aversion to Manly Tears over his accidental killing of Citra.
+The screen fades out to the sound of him begging her to Please Wake Up.

-I find Vaas as a whole to be a Tear Jerker.
+- Vaas as a whole is a Tear Jerker.
 It's implied that he was once a normal(ish) person.
 A lot like Jason.
-It is also implied that he was given a choice between his family Citra and power, the ability to kill, drugs and money, which is basically the choice Citra gives Jason at the end of the game.
+It is also implied that he was given a choice between his family, Citra; and power, the ability to kill, drugs and money; which is basically the choice Citra gives Jason at the end of the game.
 Do you want to save your family, and your sanity or do you want to rule an island?

 - Take Vaas' last words and Citra's lines in the bad ending into account: at one point, he was being groomed to be exactly like Jason- a saviour to the Rakyat.
 Except, unlike Jason, there was no redemption for him when he chose his new "friends" instead of the Rakyat- just a long descent into insanity and drug addiction.

 - Finding out what happened to Keith and seeing how bad Buck messed him up.